Policy: Section I

 Discrimination, harassment, and sexual violence also violate federal and state civil rights laws and may be subject to criminal prosecution in addition to action taken by the college.
 Because behavior that violates this policy may also be a violation of law, any individual who has been subjected to harassment or sexual violence is also encouraged to report to local law enforcement and to consider criminal or civil legal options.
 An individual may also file a complaint with the U.S. Department of Education’s Office for Civil Rights, the Equal Employment Opportunity Commission, and/or the Maine Human Rights Commission.

-This policy is in compliance with the federal 2020 Title IX Regulations regarding the handling of sexual harassment, as well as other Department of Education Office of Civil Rights regulations and guidance regarding Title IX and the handling of other civil rights and equity matters.
+This policy is in compliance with the federal 2020 Title IX Regulations regarding the handling of sexual harassment, as well as other Department of Education Office of Civil Rights regulations and guidance regarding Title IX and/or the handling of other civil rights and equity matters.

 These categories include: race, color, ancestry, national or ethnic origin, religion, sex, sexual orientation, gender identity, gender expression, primary or native language, marital status, parental status, age, physical or mental disability, genetic information, veteran status, citizenship status, and HIV status.
 Whenever they are used in this policy the terms bias, harassment, and discrimination connote all forms of bias, harassment, and discrimination based on any of these protected classes.
 When these umbrella terms appear, it should be assumed that all forms of racism, sexism (including sexual violence, stalking, and domestic and dating violence), homophobia, transphobia, ageism, ableism, and xenophobia are included.